Tofu covered in breadcrumbs, pecans, pine nuts, and sage? Yes, please! This breaded tofu recipe is a great addition to a wholesome meal.

 - 1 teaspoon lemon zest

-In a small bowl, combine 1 1/2 Tablespoons dijon mustard and 1 1/2 Tablespoons lemon juice.
+- In a small bowl, combine dijon mustard and lemon juice.

-Using hands, one by one dip tofu slices in mustard ensuring all sides have a light coat.
-Transfer to baking dish with breadcrumbs and press tofu on all sides to make sure breaking sticks.
+- Brush one tofu slice in mustard mixture ensuring all sides have a light coat.
+Transfer to the baking dish with breadcrumbs and press tofu on all sides to make sure breaking sticks.

 Please note this post may contain affiliate links which does not impact the cost to you, but gives me a small commission so thank you for your support!